 - First-aid kit

-- High-calorie non-perishable food (raisins, candy bars, energy/protein bars, etc.)
+- Water and high-calorie non-perishable food (raisins, candy bars, energy/protein bars)

 - Sand or cat litter to use for traction